tommy128works/Battleship/README.md

 [View DEMO Here!](https://tommy128works.github.io/Battleship/)

 > [!NOTE]
 > This project is best viewed on a desktop.
-It is not suited for mobile view.

 ## Project Description